Keeping your tires inflated to the correct air pressure not only increases your vehicle’s fuel efficiency but also makes your tires last longer.

-If you want to be able to find the causes of a bad signal sent by one of the sensors, it’s essential to understand how the TPMS on your vehicle works.
+If you want to find the causes of a wrong signal sent by one of the sensors, it’s essential to understand how the TPMS on your vehicle works.

-The tire pressure monitoring system monitors the air pressure inside all the tires and warns the driver with an audible or visual message in the instrument cluster when the tire pressure reaches a certain threshold.
+The tire pressure monitoring system monitors the air pressure inside all the tires.
+It warns the driver with an audible or visual message in the instrument cluster when the tire pressure reaches a certain threshold.

-- Direct systems: These systems measure the internal pressure of the tires thanks to a sensor mounted on each rim.
+- Direct systems: These systems measure the tires’ internal pressure thanks to a sensor mounted on each rim.
 The sensors are physical pressure transducers attached to the base of the valve stem or as strips attached to the rim recess.

 Why Does The TPMS Light Come Up If The Tire Pressure Is Right?

-The main causes of a tire pressure monitoring light that comes on when the air pressure is adequate are as follows:
+The leading causes of a tire pressure monitoring light that comes on when the air pressure is adequate are as follows: